StellarFw/stellar-framework.com/src/guide/actions.md

 }
 ```

 An action is composed of two mandatory properties: `name` identifies the action, and `run` is a function which implements the action logic.
 Actions can contain other information such as a description, input value restrictions, middleware, and an output example.
 Stellar can use this metadata to generate fully automatic documentation for all the actions in a project; this is especially useful for large projects with big development teams.

 In the code snippet above you can see the structure of an action which generates a random number.

 Actions are asynchronous and receive a reference to an `api` object (providing access to shared functions of the Engine), an `action` object, and a `next` callback function.
 To complete the execution of an action, simply call the `next()` function.
 An instance of `Error` can be passed as an argument to the `next` function; in this case, an error message will be sent to the client.
+In alternative, you can return an `Promise` and depending of the result will be sent a response to the client (an error in case of rejection).

 Actions can be invoked by other actions; this allows an action's code to be reused for different usage scenarios.